Desoutter Tools: Product lines

 From the outset, Desoutter needed to develop specific pneumatic tools to ensure that the aluminium components of the artificial limbs were drilled efficiently.

-Adjust to the numerous developments in its production, the company acquired expertise in this field that in the 1950s they decided to make it their sole business.
+Adjusting to the numerous developments in its production, the company acquired expertise in this field that in the 1950s they decided to make it their sole business.

 Logo

 The original idea for this symbol was accredited to Charles Cunliffe who headed Desoutter’s Advertising department for many years after the Second World War.
 This was a period of growth, particularly owing to the development of a new range of products.
 Their launch was accompanied by a novel advertising campaign presenting diminutive figures in worker's overalls, but with the heads of horses.

 This horsepower concept was developed in many of the brand's advertisements for about twenty years.
 The managing board at the time even decided that it was the embodiment of the company's identity.

 In 1973, the horse's head was combined with the Desoutter logo script, which was a facsimile of Louis Albert Desoutter's signature, one of the company's founders.

 To mark the centenary of the brand, the emblem recently adopted a more contemporary graphic design.